daehee87/lab/web/_pages/home.md

 permalink: /
 ---

-We한글 테스트 하나둘.!@#$asdf are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a research group at the [Kyunghee University, Computer Science/Engineering Department](http://ce.khu.ac.kr).
+Our aim is to discover security vulnerabilities in various system software, including operating system, web server/application, embedded system, and so forth.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >